thingbound/abstract-things/docs/lights/color-full.rst

 Implementing capability
 -----------------------

-Implementors of this capability have no special requirements place upon them.
+Implementors of this capability have no special requirements placed upon them.

 Example: